NYPL/metadata-documentation/metadata/inclusive-reparative.md

 ### Workflows for MSU Staff
 - For workflows related to language used to describe material that is harmful, biased, offensive, outdated, or inaccurate ("description"), determine which of the following workflows is applicable:
-  - If you wish to address description transcribed directly from the resource (e.g a title or caption written by the resource’s creator that is visible in the digitized content), see [Addressing Description in Transcribed Elements](#addressing-description-in-transcribed-elements)
+  - If you wish to address description transcribed directly from the resource (e.g a title or caption written by the resource's creator that is visible in the digitized content), see [Addressing Description in Transcribed Elements](#addressing-description-in-transcribed-elements)
   - If you wish to address description created by Library staff, see [Addressing Description Created by Library Staff](#addressing-description-created-by-library-staff)
 - For the workflow related to resources that depict harmful or graphic content ("content"), see [Addressing Harmful Content](#addressing-harmful-content)
 - For workflows related to the intentional creation of new metadata grounded in best practices developed to minimize bias and harm, see [Inclusive Metadata](#inclusive-metadata)